 If you’re keen on hiring remote employees as described, don’t use the remote contractor category.
 Remote contractors typically work for multiple clients and on short-term specialized projects.
 They use their own equipment, set their own schedule and have a variable salary according to their current projects.

 In the case of contractors, they are registered in their home countries as self-employed, and issue an invoice to the employer every month.
 However, this worker category can be high-risk, so you should make sure they’re truly contractors and not employees.

-Why should we use a Payroll Company?
+Why should I use a Payroll Company?